Reasons to visit the Yanacocha Rescue Centre in Pastaza

 Once in Puyo, Yanacocha is located in Barrio “Las Americas”, Km 3 via Puyo-Tena, right bank.

 What to bring to Yanacocha

 Pastaza has a tropical climate with some rain now and then, as is expected in this area of the planet, and an average temperature of 26 degrees centigrade.
 Bring a rain jacket and hiking shoes in order to explore the area in-depth and in case you encounter one of the sudden rain showers.

 Bring also a rain poncho, a hat, an umbrella, insect repellent, and sunscreen with SPF 30 or more.
 Remember we are on the equator and the sun is much stronger here.

 How can you support

-Volunteer with Amazonian wildlife and contribute taking care of this rescued animals.
+Volunteer with Amazonian wildlife and contribute to taking care of these rescued animals.
 Learn more here.